sidvishnoi/zoohackathon-2017/README.md

 - Shikha Chauhan
 - Sudhanshu Vishnoi

 To run, start a local server in the downloaded folder, and view the app in browser.
 The design, at the time of this submission, is to be viewed comfortably in a mobile device (It'll run in any resolution, but weirdly).
-S view the website in a mobile or emulate the mobile ([how to emulate mobile device in Google Chrome](https://developers.google.com/web/tools/chrome-devtools/device-mode/)).
+Please view the website in a mobile or emulate the mobile ([how to emulate mobile device in Google Chrome](https://developers.google.com/web/tools/chrome-devtools/device-mode/)).

 Python example,